nikitha1999/mOKB6/README.md

 ## Model
 The code of SimKGC mBERT initialization model is in the repository (adapted from [Wang et al., 2022](https://aclanthology.org/2022.acl-long.295)) as it showed the best performance when compared with the other KGE models.

+## PreRequisite
+Conda environment is needed for the implementation.

 ## How to Run
 Here, are the commands to train and get the scores for Union+Trans.